csinva/csinva.github.io/_research_ovws/ovw_interp.md

 - [Towards a Generic Framework for Black-box Explanation Methods](https://hal.inria.fr/hal-02131174v2/document)

   - sampling - selection of inputs to submit to the system to be explained
   - generation - analysis of links between selected inputs and corresponding outputs to generate explanations

 	  1. *proxy* - approximates model (ex. rule list, linear model)

     2. *explanation generation* - explains the proxy (ex. just give most important 2 features in rule list proxy, ex.
 LIME gives coefficients of linear model, Shap: sums of elements)
   - interaction (with the user)
+  - this is a super useful way to think about explanations (especially local), but doesn't work for SHAP / CD which are more about how much a variable contributes rather than a local approximation

 ![Screen Shot 2019-06-04 at 11.38.50 AM](assets/Screen Shot 2019-06-04 at 11.38.50 AM.png)